Fiffigelin/happy-bday/README.md

 ## CLIENTSIDE

 This is the clientside of my graduationproject Happy Bday!
+For androids

 ## Run application